-Swimming with whale sharks is really one of those travel bucket list experiences, no matter where you are in the world.
-Whale sharks are completely harmless gentle giants, and to swim so closely amongst them is one of the most incredible experiences you can have, in my opinion.
+Swimming with whale sharks in the Philippines is really one of those travel bucket list experiences.
+In fact, no matter where you are in the world, a close up encounter with these gentle giants is one of the most incredible experiences you can have.

 Oslob, on the island of Cebu in the Philippines, has become famous for its whale shark population.
 Oslob and the whale sharks here were virtually unknown until a about 6 years ago when a video online went viral.
 Now the experience of swimming with whale sharks in the Philippines is firmly on the bucket list for most travellers.
 And it was also on mine.

 However, since actually swimming with the whale sharks, I’ve realised that this activity in Oslob has become a highly controversial topic amongst travellers.